openebs-archive/openebs-docs/docs/scheduler.md

 **Modify the configuration control pods**

-Now you can modify the configuration control plane pods as below.
+Now you can modify the configuration for control plane pods as below in *openebs-operator.yaml*.

 **Update the NODE_SELECTOR for openebs-provisioner**